DIN-Foundation/bcs-ntnu-2021/project-plan.md

 What Statens Veivesen want is a proof-of-concept SSI-application which will issue, hold and verify driver-licenses.
 They are hoping that this will bootstrap SSI in Norway, as this will enable other individuals and organizations to start experimenting with holding and verifying a serious credential which actually is useful.

-The proof-of-concept demonstrate why a driver license as a verifiable credential should be considered on par, legally speaking, with traditional driver licenses.
+The proof-of-concept may demonstrate that a driver license as a verifiable credential could be considered on par, legally speaking, with traditional driver licenses.

 Statens Vegvesen wants the application to follow open standards which will enable the application to be agnostic about where and how credentials are issued, stored and verified.
 In other words Statens Vegvesen want to avoid the application to be locked to a specific ledger and a specific wallet.